-1. Taking longer to load
+1. Your landing page is taking longer to load

-2. Using boring headlines
+2. You are using boring headlines

-Headings can take your content to a whole new unimaginable level.
+Headings can take your content to a whole new level.
 Some statistics show only two people out of ten read the copy of the material after reading the headline.
 The first impression you make on the readers is your headline.
-Sometimes it is the only impression.
+Seldom it is the only impression.

 Use the following formula: